laser eye surgery private health insurance

 The topic in brief and concise terms

-Private health insurances (PKV) usually cover the costs for laser eye surgeries since a Federal Court of Justice ruling in 2017, provided there is a medical necessity (visual impairment).
+Private health insurances (PKV) generally cover the costs for laser eye surgery since a Federal Court of Justice ruling in 2017, provided there is a medical necessity (visual impairment).

-The exact level of reimbursement depends on the individual private health insurance plan; an estimate should be submitted in advance.
+The exact amount of reimbursement depends on the individual private health insurance plan; a cost estimate should be submitted in advance.

 Understanding Cost Coverage: The BGH Ruling as a Turning Point

-The coverage for laser eye surgery by private health insurance changed fundamentally.
-This occurred in the year two thousand and seventeen.
+The cost coverage for laser eye surgery by private health insurance fundamentally changed.
+This happened in the year two thousand and seventeen.

-A ruling by the German Federal Court of Justice (BGH) (File ref.
+A Federal Court of Justice ruling (Az.
 IV ZR 533/15) clarified this.
-Visual impairment is now considered a disease.
+Poor eyesight is now considered a disease.

 Therefore, private health insurers must reimburse costs.
-This applies when there is a medical necessity.
+This applies when there is medical necessity.

 Previously, many insurers rejected applications.
-They referred to it as a cosmetic procedure.
+They called it a cosmetic procedure.

-The medical necessity is always present with vision impairment.
-Check your private health insurance conditions.
+Medical necessity is always present with a visual impairment.
+Check the terms of your private health insurance.

 The amount of reimbursement depends on these individual contract details.
 This is crucial for your planning.